-- The Event Message transactions MUST be authenticated. - The transport protocol MAY support confidentiality of Event Messages. - End-to-end security across multiple administrative domains is not required. - RADIUS protocol parameters: - Retry interval and Retry count - For each RKS that may receive Event Messages, its IP address and UDP port - The IP address of each RADIUS server that it may communicate with
+- The transport protocol MAY support confidentiality of Event Messages. - End-to-end security across multiple administrative domains is not required. - RADIUS protocol parameters: - Retry interval and Retry count - For each RKS that may receive Event Messages, its IP address and UDP port - The IP address of each RADIUS server that it may communicate with